nowaxsky/Young_People_Survey/README.md

 **First, I try to predict shopping centres variable in 5 degrees, but the accuracy is not good.
 So, I transfer variable to binary.
 If you have better algorithm or good idea please let me know.**

-Please check the file "Who likes to go to shopping centres?"
+Please check out the file "Who likes to go to shopping centres?"